gjtorikian/roaster/README.md

 All options are passed to `marked` for rendering.

 If you pass `options.isFile`, the first parameter is assumed to be a file path.
-This is the default action.
+By default, this is `false`, which means that the first parameter is the string contents.

 ## Libraries used